maana-io/q-template-service-python-ariadne/README.md

 For details, please refer to the [official documentation](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker#development-live-reload).

+## Editing
+To update any changes made to the service you will need to re run docker build -t maana-python-ariadne .

+Note that if you require additional packages such as pandas and numpy you need to add your packages to the pip install in the Dockerfile.
+There are a few difficulties with installing these additional packages, this: https://github.com/docker-library/python/issues/381 explains the issue and the resolution.

 ## Deploy

 To simplify deployment to your Maana Q Kubernetes cluster, use the [CLI `mdeploy` command](https://github.com/maana-io/q-cli#mdeploy):